purescript-halogen/purescript-halogen/README.md

 type ParentDSL s s' f f' g p = ComponentDSL s f (QueryF s s' f f' g p)
 ```

 These differ from the non-`Parent` synonyms by swapping out the `Void` in `HTML` for `SlotConstructor ...` and the `g` of `ComponentDSL` becomes `QueryF ...`.
-These changes us allow us to perfom the necessary plumbing when installing child components into a parent.
+These changes allow us to perfom the necessary plumbing when installing child components into a parent.

 When setting up parent components it is recommended to define your own type synonyms for the state and query algebra.
 Taking [the “components” example](examples/components) for instance, we define `StateP` and `QueryP` synonyms for the component we’re constructing: